tanyelai/neuroscience/README.md

 I spoke with my professor at the university, who has a PhD in neuroscience.
 He gave some advice, and I talked to so many people at university today.
 Couldn't find the time to work.

 ### Day 9-11
 I continue the book Cognitive Neuroscience: The Biology of the Mind.
 Their explanations of the topics are clear, and they provide several experiments and stories to make it more deducible.

-The nervous system descriptions are a bit more superficial than the neuroscience book, as expected, but they mention enough for this book.
+### Day 12-13
+I learned about the nervous systems.
+It recalled knowledge that I already have at high school.
+It is really strange feeling tho.
+When I was in high school, I was thinking and grumbling like "all of these informations are useless and we will never use".
+Of course, there are some thinks I see the first time.
+However, some of the new information were like I have always wondered, but have never made research about it.
+This chapter (Structure and Function of the Nervous System) is quite satisfying and full of useful information to fill spaces in the mind.
+I guess this chapter is one of the most technical one, and I think I will be even more enjoyed in other chapters.